psprint/Zinit-4/README.md

 ### Using ZPFX variable

-Zinit uses a special, short named variable `$ZPFX` to denote a standard "prefix" for installing compiled software.
+**`Zinit 4`** uses a special, short named variable `$ZPFX` to denote a standard "prefix" for installing compiled software.
 Such, commonly used, prefixes are usually, e.g.: `/usr/`,`/usr/local` or `$HOME/.local`.
 Basically, when one would want to explain what a prefix-dir is in one sentence, it would be something like: a root directory, under which `…/bin`,`…/share`, `…/lib` sub-dirs are populated with installed binaries, data-files, libraries, etc.

 How to use the variable?
 It is automatically exploited when using `configure''` and `make''` ices, and user doesn't have to take any actions.
 This means that the `configure` command that'll be run will be: